-Deposits: At fiscal year-end, the carrying amount of the School District's deposits was \$3,477,107.
-Based on the criteria described in GASB Statement No. 40, Deposits and Investment Risk Disclosures, as of June 30, 2015, \$710,735 of the School District's bank balance of \$3,750,316 was exposed to custodial risk as discussed below, while \$3,039,581 was covered by the Federal Deposit Insurance Corporation (FDIC), which includes \$2,000,602 held in a STAR Plus account.
+Deposits: Custodial credit risk is the risk that in the event of bank failure, the government's deposits may not be returned to it.
+At fiscal year-end, the carrying amount of the School District's deposits was \$4,752,899.
+Based on the criteria described in GASB Statement No. 40, Deposits and Investment Risk Disclosures, as of June 30, 2016, none of the School District's bank balance of \$5,179,086 was exposed to custodial risk. \$4,912,350 was covered by the Federal Deposit Insurance Corporation (FDIC), which includes \$4,010,864 held in a STAR Plus account.
+The remaining bank balance was collateralized with pledged securities held in the name of the School District.